Abditus0/System-Health-Check-Script/README.md

 **Network test that hung the whole script.** Originally I used a basic `requests.get()` with no timeout to test connectivity.
 If the network was up but slow, or if there was a DNS issue, the script would just sit there for 30+ seconds waiting.
 Added an explicit timeout so a failed network test fails fast instead of stalling everything else.

 **Color codes leaking into the log file.** Terminal color codes look great in the terminal and look like garbage in a text file (`\033[92m` everywhere).
 First version wrote the same string to both.
 Fixed it by keeping two versions of each line: one with color for the terminal, one plain for the log.
-Now the log is clean text you can grep or paste into a ticket.
+Now the log is clean text.

 ## What I learned